-Other facilities, which come under the general heading of catering, such as bars, executive lounges, are accessible to disabled people by means of a lift and stair lift.
+Other facilities, which come under the general heading of catering, such as bars and executive lounges, are accessible to disabled people by means of a lift and stair lift.

 In these areas waitress service is provided.

-The club has a limited number of facilities for wheelchair dependent supporters and their personal assistants in all areas of the ground with the exception of the Spion Kop Stand.
+The club has a limited number of facilities for wheelchair dependent supporters and their personal assistants in all areas of the ground with the exception of the Air-IT Kop Stand.

 Wherever possible the club will make suitable alternative arrangements for those wheelchair dependent supporters wishing to attend matches with their families.